The ‘Infinity War’ Trailer Is Officially Dropping Tomorrow

 It was only hours after they posted the number two that they shared two videos of Marvel fans watching previous MCU trailers.
 At the end of the second video, it was announced the trailer would officially drop on Wednesday, November 29.

 What the Russo brothers left out was where and at what time the highly anticipated trailer would debut.
 Marvel has released trailers on their own before, via YouTube or other social media platforms.
-They have also used Jimmy Kimmel Live! to premiere several trailers in the past.
+They have also used Jimmy Kimmel Live to premiere several trailers in the past.

 In addition to the videos, the directors also shared the first official movie poster for Infinity War.
 It’s a simple design which displays the letter A, along with the release date.

-Note: Update: Good Morning America revealed they will debut the trailer tomorrow morning on their program.